Bylaws of the Aerodigestive Society

 The officers of this corporation shall consist of a President, President Elect, Secretary, Treasurer, Patient Family Member and up to four other members, whose professional status or health care experience is not limited to members of the Aerodigestive Society.
-All officers shall be elected by the members of the Society instead of by the Board of Directors, and shall hold office for three years, or shall hold office for such term as may be prescribed by the Bylaws of the corporation or by the members.
+All officers shall be elected by the Fellow members of the Society instead of by the Board of Directors, and shall hold office for three years, or shall hold office for such term as may be prescribed by the Bylaws of the corporation.
 All nominations for office shall be made in open convention, either from a slate proposed by the Board and/or from the floor.

 B. Powers and Duties

-1. The President and President Elect shall serve for a term of one year with the President Elect assuming the office of President for the year immediately following completion of the term as President Elect.
-The Secretary and Treasurer shall serve terms of three years and shall be elected at least one year prior to taking office, except for the inaugural year of the Aerodigestive Society starting January 1, 2018.
+1. The President shall serve for a term of one year with the President Elect assuming the office of President for the year immediately following completion of the term as President Elect.
+The Secretary and Treasurer shall serve terms of three years and shall be elected in the year prior to taking office, except for the inaugural year of the Aerodigestive Society starting January 1, 2018.
 Only the Secretary and Treasurer may succeed themselves in office but each may be elected for no more than two consecutive terms.

-2. The President shall preside at all meetings of the Board of Directors and of the members.
-He/she shall sign all documents in the name of the corporation, when authorized to do so by the Board of Directors.
-He/she, together with such other officials as may be appointed by resolution of the Board of Directors for that purpose, shall have authority to sign checks.
-He/she shall be ex-officio member of all committees, and shall perform all other duties incidental to his/her office.
+2. The President shall preside at all meetings of the Board of Directors, Executive Committee and of the members.
+The president shall sign all documents in the name of the corporation, when authorized to do so by the Board of Directors.
+The president, together with such other officials as may be appointed by resolution of the Board of Directors for that purpose, shall have authority to sign checks.
+The president shall be ex-officio member of all committees, and shall perform all other duties incidental to the office.

 3. The President Elect shall in the absence or disability of the President perform the duties of that office.

 5. The Secretary shall keep a record of all meetings of the members and of the Board of Directors, and shall make an accurate report of the Society’s proceedings of the preceding year at each annual meeting.
 The Secretary shall attend to the mailing, posting and publication of all notices of such meetings and of nominations of candidates for election.
-In the absence of any contrary direction, he/she shall conduct all correspondence on behalf of the Board of Directors.
-He/she shall be responsible for matters pertaining to registration for annual meetings and shall assure that members are properly notified of meetings and other business.
-He/she shall have charge of the seal of the corporation, and of such books, records, and other papers as the Board of Directors may direct.
+In the absence of any contrary direction, the secretary shall conduct all correspondence on behalf of the Board of Directors.
+The Secretary shall be responsible for matters pertaining to registration for annual meetings and shall assure that members are properly notified of meetings and other business.
+The Secretary shall have charge of the seal of the corporation, and of such books, records, and other papers as the Board of Directors may direct.

 C. Removal of Officers

-An action to remove an officer for causes can be instituted by any Director, or ten percent of the members, with voting rights.
-A vote of a majority of the members present and voting at any duly called annual or special meeting shall be necessary to remove said officer.
+An action to remove an officer for cause can be instituted by any Director, or ten percent of the Fellows of the society.

 D. Compensation of Officers